Columbia OutDry Ex ECO Rain Jacket Review

-OutDry is Columbia’s new waterproof/breathable fabric that’s arguably better than rain jackets made using Gore-tex and other proprietary membranes which require an exterior DWR (Durable Water Resistant) chemical coating to make rain bead up and roll off of the exterior of your coat.
+OutDry is Columbia’s new waterproof/breathable fabric that’s arguably better than rain jackets made using Gore-tex and other proprietary membranes that require an exterior DWR (Durable Water Resistant) chemical coating to make rain bead up and roll off of the exterior of your coat.

 Most people don’t realize that the external fabric on their jackets isn’t made with Gore-tex.
-Instead, it’s bonded onto an external facing fabric coated with DWR or between two fabrics in so-called three layer jackets in order to protect the Gore-tex and keep its pores open so they can vent water vapor, i.e. sweat.
+Instead, it’s bonded onto an external-facing fabric coated with DWR or between two fabrics in so-called three-layer jackets in order to protect the Gore-tex and keep its pores open so they can vent water vapor, i.e. sweat.
 If that DWR coating wears off, the external fabric gets soaked, effectively blocking the membrane’s pores so your sweat accumulates inside the jacket.
 Internal condensation may also occur, which is why you can get so wet inside a waterproof/breathable rain jacket when that exterior DWR coating wears off.

 Columbia (like Nikwax) has been on a crusade to eliminate PFCs from the waterproof/breathable clothing.
 While the waterproof/breathable membranes in their OutDry Ex jackets only include trace amounts of PFCs in the membrane layer, the all-white OutDry Ex ECO rain jacket reviewed here contains none at all.
 That’s NOT a function of it’s being white though.
 Instead, Columbia chose not to dye it leaving it white, thereby using less water during the manufacturing process.